 - Injury in a Public Place – Children, just like adults, can easily be hurt in a public location, for example tripping on a damaged pavement, falling in the park or slipping in a café, restaurant or in a shop.

-If you have any questions on this section, whether it is to ask about health and safety for children’s playground, or for a child broken arm at school, who pays the compensation, simply call us and we will be glad to explain more about child injury claims.
+If you have any questions on this section, whether it is to ask about what happens to children’s compensation, what is health and safety for children’s playgrounds, or if a child suffers a broken arm at school, who pays the compensation, simply call us and we will be glad to explain more about child injury claims.

 The answer to the question ‘What happens to children’s compensation?’, any compensation payment made to a child is placed in a trust fund where it is kept until the child’s 18th birthday.
 This ensures that the compensation for child accident claims is used only by the claimant when required for their own needs.